MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/gmtime-s-gmtime32-s-gmtime64-s.md

 The **`_gmtime32_s`** function breaks down the *`sourceTime`* value and stores it in a structure of type `tm`, defined in `Time.h`.
 The address of the structure is passed in *`tmDest`*.
 The value of *`sourceTime`* is often obtained from a call to the [`time`](time-time32-time64.md) function.

-> [!NOTE]
-> The target environment should try to determine whether daylight savings time is in effect.
-The C run-time library assumes the United States rules for implementing the calculation of daylight saving time .

 Each of the structure fields is of type **`int`**, as shown in the following table.

 | Field | Description |